Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: INTRODUCTION

-One of the main challenges in combining STL inference and control is the need to have both positive and negative examples in the dataset in order to infer an STL formula classifier.
-Here, the positive data are the expert demonstrations, while the negative data are the incorrect behaviors.
-We want the decision boundary (in the form of an STL formula) to be as close to the positive data as possible, so that when using this formula to synthesize the control policy, the policy is as close to the expert's policy as possible.
-Although we can record negative data or manually generate them using a simulator, they can hardly be comprehensive enough to push the decision boundary close to the positive data.
-To address this concern, we incorporate Generative Adversarial Networks (GAN)~\citep{goodfellow2020generative} into our framework.
+One of the main challenges in combining the STL inference and control tasks is the need to have both positive (expert demonstrations) and negative (incorrect behaviors) examples in order to infer an STL formula classifier.
+The goal is to push the decision boundary (in the form of an STL formula) as close to the positive data as possible to align the synthesized control policy with the expert’s policy.
+However, negative examples are often unavailable or insufficient.
+Although we can record negative data or manually generate them using a simulator, they can hardly be comprehensive enough.
+To address this concern, we incorporate Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} into our framework.
 We consider the policy network as the generator and the inference network as the discriminator.
-The policy generates fake (negative) data and the STL formula distinguishes them from positive data.
-This framework also allows training from a dataset with only positive examples at the beginning.
-We show that by iteratively training the two networks, the learned policy gradually approaches (mimics) the expert's policy.
+The policy generates fake (negative) data, and the STL formula distinguishes them from positive data.
+We show that by iteratively training the two networks, the learned policy gradually approaches the expert's policy.

-The contributions of this paper are as follows: (1) We develop an interpretable imitation learning approach for dynamical environments by merging STL inference and control synthesis.
-In this framework, tasks that the expert is trying to accomplish can be explicitly expressed as STL formulae.
-(2) We incorporate GANs into our framework to gradually bridge the gap between the expert and the learned policies.
-(3) We illustrate the efficacy of our algorithm through two simulation case studies.
-We show that the inferred STL formula can be manually adjusted to incorporate additional rules from human knowledge, and the policy can be retrained and adapted to unseen scenarios.
+The contributions of this paper are as follows: (1) We develop an interpretable imitation learning approach for dynamic environments by integrating STL inference with control synthesis, where the tasks that the expert aims to accomplish are explicitly learned as STL formulas.
+(2) We incorporate GANs into our framework to gradually bridge the gap between expert and learned policies.
+(3) We illustrate the efficacy of our algorithm through three case studies.
+We show that the inferred STL formula can be adjusted to incorporate rules from human knowledge, and the policy can be retrained and adapted to unseen scenarios.